Union City, Hudson County, NJ

 Exceptional Accessibility

 Union City, New Jersey, offers a truly special opportunity to experience a historic, evolving, and community-rich urban lifestyle.
-It's a place where enduring charm, growing amenities, and convenient access to the city converge, creating an exceptionally desirable and engaging environment to call home.
+It's a place where enduring charm, growing amenities, and convenient access to the city converge, creating an exceptionally desirable environment to call home.

 55+ Community: No